 Absolutely.
 This is one of the biggest myths out there.
 While it’s true that about 95% of the world’s bourbon comes from Kentucky, the law simply states that bourbon must be made in the United States.
 You can find fantastic bourbons from states like Indiana, New York, Texas, and beyond.
 The deep association with Kentucky comes from the state’s rich history, ideal climate for aging, and limestone-filtered water.
 But legally, bourbon is an American spirit, not just a Kentuckian one.
 This is a testament to its identity as “America’s Native Spirit,” a title it officially earned through a congressional resolution in 1964.

-Separating Marketing from Fact
+Separating Marketing Hype from Reality

 While the Lincoln County Process is a real, tangible step that changes the final product, the strong distinction between Tennessee whiskey and bourbon is also a brilliant piece of marketing.
 By creating and fiercely protecting their own category, Tennessee distillers carved out a unique identity in a crowded market.
 This allowed them to tell a different story and appeal to drinkers looking for something specific.
 It’s a great example of how production methods and regional pride can build a powerful brand.
 The differences are real, but the significance of those differences is often amplified by marketing to create a distinct and memorable product identity.